miguelwill/debian6-apache-modsec/README.md

 debian6 image with apache2, PHP 5.3.3 and Mod-security , hosted in /etc/modsecurity
 ready to work with old, unupdated sites, such as joomla 2.5 for example

+ready to work with http (TCP/80) and https (TCP/443) connections the certificate can be loaded into an external load balancer (such as nginx) so that you do not need to replace the default certificate used in apache2

 # Configuration
 you only need to configure the database access data, and the files must be copied to the path of the loaded volume in /var/www